-This project aims to understand what factors make it more likely that someone with dementia will be admitted to hospital, and what can be done to reduce that risk.
+This project aimed to understand what factors make it more likely that someone with dementia will be admitted to hospital, and what can be done to reduce that risk.

-carry out a ‘systematic review’ of trials that looked at interventions to reduce hospital admissions in people with dementia
+It aimed to carry out a ‘systematic review’ of trials that looked at interventions to reduce hospital admissions in people with dementia.